 Together with fellow founder Nick Ruiz, they came up with the notion of using points and miles to assist refugees fleeing persecution.
 (In fact, the first Miles4Migrants ‘travelers’ were the family of Nick’s Pakistani personal friend, whom he helped fly to Europe using his own points and miles.)
 Later, Andy Freedman completed the founder-trio thanks to a shared personal desire to help refugees and a chance meeting with Seth and Nick.
 Together, they solidified the organization's mission to use frequent flyer miles to assist refugees and asylum seekers who are legally allowed to travel to their new home—but can’t afford to.

 Fast forward about 5 years, and that simple idea on Reddit has evolved into a full-fledged 501(c)(3) charity organization, with numbers to match.
-Since its founding, Miles4Migrants has assisted over 4,586 asylum seekers and refugees using nearly 75 million donated points and miles from over 27 different mileage programs.
+Since its founding, Miles4Migrants has assisted over 30,000 asylum seekers and refugees from over 90 countries using over 370 million donated points and miles.

 My Personal Connection with Miles4Migrants

 Aside from my genuine and heartfelt passion for Miles4Migrants’ mission, there’s another reason I feel compelled to talk about it: I’m now responsible for booking many of the flights.

 In early 2021, I accepted a position on the Miles4Migrants booking team.
 That means I get to live a dream for any points fanatic: I book award travel all day!
 But even better, I’ve found a meaningful way to use my love of award travel to help those in need.